toddbranch/ECE382/notes/L4/index.md

 **[reference table]**
 If used in a one-operand instruction, the Ad value is `01`.
 If used in a two operand instruction, Ad would be `1`.
 As would be `01`.

-**show disassembly of final instruction first this time, but show it in word format - not littl endian**
+**show disassembly of final instruction first this time, but show it in word format - not little endian**

 Let's look at the final `mov` instruction above.
 This is the first time we've looked at a three-word instruction.
 The second word is holding our source offset and the third word is holding our destination offset.
 These are called extension words.
 If we specify Register Indexed, the CPU knows to look at the PC for the offset and then increment it afterwards!

 Let's hand-assemble it.
 What type of instruction is this?
 Since it's a two-operand instruction, first is the opcode - `0100` in this case.
 Then is the source register - r6 - `0110`.
 Then comes destination addressing mode - Register Indexed - `1`.
 Next, B/W - `0` for word.
 Next, source addressing mode - Register Indexed - `01`.
 Finally, destination register - r5 - `0101`.
 Binary instruction is `0100 0110 1001 0101` or `95 46` in little-endian hex.
+Each offset is an extension word.
+So the final instruction is `95 46 02 00 06 00`.

 It may seem a little convoluted right now - why would we address this way?
 We'll see that this addressing mode is extremely useful when working with higher level data structures like arrays or referencing variables on the stack once we begin to work with C.